benwandrew/benwandrew.github.io/index.md

 - translational research tools, biostatistics in mental health
 - contemplative practice: indo-tibetan meditation, body scanning
 - the arts: poetry, harmonica
-- the outdoors: i love to <a href="https://www.instagram.com/benwandrew/" target="_blank">ride bikes and ski</a> (of all sorts), which i experience as communion with nature and friends, atop such elegant human ingenuity, powered by the marvel of metabolism, for the sake of fun and flourishing
+- the outdoors: i love to <a href="https://www.instagram.com/benwandrew/" target="_blank">ride bikes and ski</a>, which i experience as communion with nature and friends, atop such elegant human ingenuity, powered by the marvel of metabolism, for the sake of fun and flourishing